 In accordance with the Securities Exchange Act of 1934, IBLLC is required to maintain separate bank accounts for the exclusive benefit of customers.
-At June 30, 2012, IBLLC held cash and securities of \$5,466,882,324 and securities purchased under agreements to resell with a fair value of \$3,497,784,300 to satisfy this requirement.
+At June 30, 2013, IBLLC held cash and securities of \$3,360,271 and securities purchased under agreements to resell with a fair value of \$6,437,574 to satisfy this requirement.

-During the six months ended June 30, 2012, IBLLC performed the computations for the assets in the proprietary accounts of its introducing brokers (commonly referred to as "PAIB") in accordance with the customer reserve computation set forth under SEC Rule 15c3-3 (Customer Protection).
-At June 30, 2012, IBLLC had segregated \$11,624,876 to satisfy this requirement.
+During the six months ended June 30, 2013, IBLLC performed the computations for the assets in the proprietary accounts of its introducing brokers (commonly referred to as "PAIB") in accordance with the customer reserve computation set forth under SEC Rule 15c3-3 (Customer Protection).
+At June 30, 2013, IBLLC had segregated \$11,539 to satisfy this requirement.

-In accordance with the Commodity Exchange Act, IBLLC is required to segregate all monies, securities and property received to margin and to guarantee or secure the trades or contracts of customers in regulated commodities.
-At June 30, 2012, IBLLC had cash and commodities of \$1,812,760,506, receivables from brokers, dealers and clearing organizations of \$16,455,913 and commodities option contracts with net short market value of (\$87,460,106) segregated to satisfy this requirement.
-At June 30, 2012, the net market values of long and short commodity option contracts were included in payables to brokers, dealers and clearing organizations.
+In accordance with CFTC Regulation 1.20, IBLLC is required to segregate all monies, securities and property received to margin and to guarantee or secure the trades or contracts of customers in regulated commodities.
+At June 30, 2013, IBLLC had cash, securities and commodities of \$2,270,575, receivables from brokers, dealers and clearing organizations of \$45,624, and commodities option contracts with net short market value of (\$135,847) segregated to satisfy this requirement.
+At June 30, 2013, the net market values of long and short commodity option contracts were included in payables to brokers, dealers and clearing organizations.

 In accordance with CFTC Regulation 30.7, IBLLC is required to segregate all monies, securities and property received to margin and to guarantee or secure the trades or contracts of customers on foreign boards of trade.
-At June 30, 2012, IBLLC had cash and securities in the amount of \$149,434,909, receivables from brokers, dealers and clearing organizations of \$337,938,543 and payables to brokers, dealers and clearing organizations of (\$17,296,372) segregated to satisfy this requirement.
+At June 30, 2013, IBLLC had cash, securities and commodities of \$375,448, receivables from brokers, dealers and clearing organizations of \$139,253 and commodities option contracts with net short market value of (\$3,193) segregated to satisfy this requirement.
+At June 30, 2013, \$189 of the net market values of long and short commodity option contracts was included in receivables from brokers, dealers and clearing organizations and (\$3,382) was included in payables to brokers, dealers and clearing organizations.

 NFA Financial Requirements Section 14 requires IBLLC to hold amounts, equal to or in excess of its retail forex obligation, at one or more qualifying institutions in the United States or money center countries (as defined in CFTC Regulation 1.49).
-NFA authorized IBLLC to utilize its daily securities reserve computations (under SEC rule 15c3-3) to satisfy this requirement.
+NFA authorized IBLLC to utilize its daily securities reserve computations performed in accordance with SEC rule 15c3-3 to satisfy this requirement.

 Pursuant to the requirements of subparagraph (k)(2)(i) of SEC Rule 15c3-3, IB Corp. has established a special cash account for the exclusive benefit of certain of its customers to fund and pay amounts collected for the payment of expenses on behalf of such customers.
-At June 30, 2012, \$20,897 was segregated, which was \$16,338 in excess of the requirement.
+At June 30, 2013, \$21 was segregated, which was \$16 in excess of the requirement.